twblack88/community/community-projects/community-projects-process.md

+---
+description: >-
+  Here’s an outline of how community projects tend to work and some resources we think might be helpful.
+---

 # Community projects process
-**Here’s an outline of how community projects tend to work and some resources we think might be helpful.**

 ## Roles
 There are a number of roles involved in a community project: